proleaveprod/locator/README.md

-#Graduation project on the development of an optical radar layout.
+# Embedded project on the development of an optical radar layout.
 Chervinko Evgeniy, SPBSUT, 2022.

 #Contacts:
 #email:      proleaveprod@gmail.com